-The Action Plan contained in Appendix 1 details the significant changes and challenges required to achieve a net zero carbon council by 2030.
+The Action Plan details the significant changes and challenges required to achieve a net zero carbon council by 2030.
 It demonstrates the scope and extent of the direction the council needs to take to realise its stated targets and deliver upon the aspirations contained within this Strategy.